CSaintos/PDE/README.md

 <!--   - Change text at `run="C:/..."` to your make installation path `run="path/to/make"`  -->
 <!--     - The make executable: for Unix is `make`, for windows is `mingw32-make.exe` -->
 - Wait for Lazy to install plugins then type `:MasonInstallAll`.
-  - Wait for Mason to install all lsps,formaters,debuggers,linters that come with NvChad by default before quiting `:q`
+  - Wait for Mason to install all lsps, formaters, debuggers, and linters that come with NvChad by default before quiting `:qa`
-- If you decided to use a shell other than ✨nushell✨, then you will need to update the `options.lua` file.
+- If you decide to use a shell other than ✨nushell✨, then you will need to update the `options.lua` file.
   - set `sh = ` to your preferred shell
   - set `shellcmdflag = ` to your shell's command flags (or remove this option)
-- Current bug with nushell and Lazy: markdown-preview will need to be installed manually due to unable to invoke shell.
+- Current bug with nushell and Lazy: markdown-preview will need to be installed manually due to unable to invoke nushell.
   - locate markdown-preview in `nvim-data/lazy/markdown-preview/app`, and run `npm install`
 - To get the vue-language-server working you may need to install the vls parser.
 Execute `npm install -g vls`
 - To get the javascript/typescript linting engine to work.
 Execute `npm i -g vscode-langservers-extracted`